tandero/tandero.github.io/content/now.md

 #### Books - Fiction

-* Fyodor Dostoyevsky - The Double
 * Joseph Heller - Catch-22
+* Glen Duncan - By Blood We Live
+* Toshikazu Kawaguchi - Before the Coffee Gets Cold
 * Amor Towles - A Gentleman in Moscow
 * Laurence Sterne - Tristram Shandy

 #### Books - Non-Fiction

 * Michel de Montaigne - Essays
+* How Learning Works by Susan A. Ambrose et. al
 * Teaching at Its Best by Linda B. Nilson
-* How Learning Works by Susan A. Ambrose et. al
 * Julian Jaynes - The Origin of Consciousness in the Breakdown of the Bicameral Mind
 * Judea Pearl - Causality